cbcrg/tcoffee/docs/tcoffee_manual.rst

 Computing very accurate (but slow) alignments with PSI/TM-Coffee
 -----------------------------------------------------------------
 PSI-Coffee is currently the most accurate mode of T-Coffee but also the slowest.
 Its principle is rather simple: it associates every sequence with a profile of homologous sequences gathered using BLAST on a sequence database (nr by default).
 PSI-Coffee then uses the profiles instead of the initial sequences to makes a multiple profile alignment (command 1).
 In a last step, your profiles are replaced by their initial query sequence from your initial dataset and returns a MSA of your sequences.
 PSI-Coffee can also use reduced database instead of nr (installed locally) in order to speed-up the process.
-A special mode, TM-Coffee, exists using PSI-Coffee but specialized to align transmembrane proteins using a reduced databse of TM proteins and also including a prediction of transmembran domains with the flag **-template_file PSITM** (command 2).
+A special mode, TM-Coffee, exists using PSI-Coffee but specialized to align transmembrane proteins using a reduced database of TM proteins and also including a prediction of transmembran domains with the flag **-template_file PSITM** (command 2).
 It is much faster as the search database is limited to known transmembrane protein, however, it applies in only specific cases unlike PSI-Coffee which is a general method.
 You can find more information about TM-Coffee `here <http://tcoffee.crg.cat/apps/tcoffee/tutorial_tmcoffee.html>`_.
+If you want to specify a local BLAST version and a local database of your choice, just add to your command line the flags **-blast_server** and **-protein_db** and the corresponding paths.

 ::

   Command 1: PSI-Coffee
   $$: t_coffee proteases_small.fasta -mode psicoffee

-  Command 2: TM-Coffee
+  Command 2: TM-Coffee (add -protein_db to specify in which database to search)
-  $$: t_coffee proteases_small.fasta -mode psicoffee -blast_server <LOCAL> -protein_db <database>
+  $$: t_coffee proteases_small.fasta -mode psicoffee -template_file PSITM
-      -template_file PSITM (under evaluation...)

-.. warning:: PSI/TM-Coffee requires BLAST and a database to search.
-If you don't have BLAST installed locally, it will use the BLAST default of T-Coffee.
-Also, for TM-Coffee, the reduced database has to be installed locally otherwise you are just running PSI-Coffee.
+.. warning:: PSI/TM-Coffee requires BLAST and a database to search; if you don't have BLAST installed locally, it will use the BLAST default of T-Coffee.
+More importantly, if you don't specify a reduced database for TM-Coffee, it will run on nr and be equal to PSI-Coffee.

 Using protein 2D/3D structural information